Department of Art and Design

 The standard of work our students produce is exceptionally high, which can be seen in our annual end of year exhibition, examination results and impressive record of our students’ progression to art college.

-Junior School: In Junior School, P3-P5 students are taught in their very own art studio.
+Junior School: In Junior School, P5 students are taught in the Upper School Art Studios.
 Here they learn to express themselves and communicate thoughts and feelings in a range of media.
 They also have the opportunity to visit exhibitions which is an invaluable experience in learning how to comment on their own and others’ work.

 Lower School: Art lessons in Primary 6 – Lower 4 take place in the Upper School art studios.
 As such, Lower School students have the opportunity to work in a wider range of media: acrylic paint, ceramics, textiles, print-making, construction materials, etc. Pupils extend their drawing skills through observational work and are encouraged to develop their own creative, decision-making process through the use of sketchbooks.